 You may want to get an email reminder a week before a deal's expected closing date, or may want to send an email to the customers reminding them of the monthly rentals or subscription renewals.
 In these cases, it is not necessary that the records should be created or edited for the rule to get triggered.
 It is plainly based on the value in the date fields.
 This execution option lets you pick a date field from a record and allows you to define the day for the rule to be triggered.

-Please note, with this option, a maximum of 3000 records will be triggered every hour.
-If there are more than 3000 records, the remaining records will be executed in the next hour.
-This option is available only in the Enterprise Edition.
+Please note, with this option, a maximum of 5000 records will be triggered every 10 minutes.
+If there are more than 5000 records in a 10 minutes period, the remaining records will be executed in the next 10 minutes.

 Enter the following to specify when you want the rule to be triggered.

 Based on which Date/Time field this rule should execute: Choose one of the options from Created Time, Modified Time, Last Activity Time and Unsubscribed Time.

 Define execution date: Specify the number of Days, Weeks, or Months after which workflow should be executed.